Type conversion (also known as coercion or casting) is an operation that allows us to transform a value from one data type to another.

 int integerNumber = (int)decimalNumber;

-Conversion with Specific Cast
+Conversion with specific cast

-Since C++98, in addition to the classic casting operator (dataType)
+Starting from C++98, in addition to the classic casting operator (dataType)

-, specific converters static_cast
+, the specific converters static_cast

 , dynamic_cast